collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 For example, when I first wanted to contribute to the DangoCon US website, I was not a maintainer, so I did not have write permission to the repo.
 Remember that I said that when you create a user account, you own all of your repos and have write permission to all of them.

-So, I made a copy of the DjangoCon US website repo in my user account.
+So, I made a copy of the DjangoCon US website repo in my user account, under my user account URL.
 This is called a fork.
 I owned the fork.
 I was the only user with write permission to it, unless I were to give permission to someone else, such as a maintainer, when I was submitting a pull request.
+The fork was an exact copy of the original repo at the time it was forked.
+I could make any changes I wanted to the fork, and the original rep would not be affected, including deleting the fork.

 Typically, you make a change to the fork and submit a pull request to the original repo.
 If a DjangoCon US website maintainer approves the pull request he or she will pull the changes into the DjangoCon US website repo.

 This is the "Fork and Pull" Model.

-</td></tr>
+In addition to using a fork to propose a change to the original repo, you can also use a fork for the starting point of a new idea of your own (depending on the license).

 <!--
-with my user name in the URL (an organizational account can also fork a repo, but less commmon).
-The fork would be an exact copy of the original repo at the time it was forked.
-I could make any changes to the fork that I wanted, and the original repo will not be affected unless I submitted a pull request and a project maintainer pulled my changes into the DjangoCon US website repository.
-If I would delete the fork, the original DjangoCon US website repo would not be deleted.

-Forks can be used to propose a change to the original repository, or can be the starting point for a new idea (depending on the license)
+By the way, an organizational account can also fork a repo, but it's less commmon.
 -->

+</td></tr>

 <tr><td width="30%">